 And things you can do to manage

-The extent to which this happens will depend on things such as the condition you have, how severe it is, how well it’s being managed and the type of work you do.
+The extent to which this happens will depend on things such as the condition you have, how severe it is, how well it’s being managed, and the type of work you do.
 Physically demanding work will be impacted by painful joints or restricted movements.
-And any work that requires you to focus and concentrate, especially for extended periods of time, will be affected by brain fog, pain and lack of sleep.
+And any work that requires you to focus and concentrate, especially for extended periods, will be affected by brain fog, pain, and lack of sleep.

 The good news is there are things you can do to help manage these issues.
 We’ve listed a bunch of strategies here.
 This is part 2 of our 2 part blog.

 Note: we understand that some of these strategies may not be possible for all workplaces or conditions.
 However the majority of them can be adapted in some way to suit your needs.

 Manage your meds.
 Sometimes medications cause side effects like nausea, headaches, lightheadedness, and drowsiness.
 This can make it really hard to concentrate at work, and may in fact make it dangerous to perform some work duties such as driving or operating machinery.
 If you find that your medications are causing issues for you, talk with your doctor about possible alternatives you can use.

 You may also need to have a review of your medications if you find your condition’s not under control or you need more help managing pain and other symptoms.
 Again, talk with your doctor about this.